Modular Denotational Semantics for Effects with Guarded Interaction Trees: Introduction

 \section{Introduction}

-Interaction trees \cite{XiaEtAl:2019} is a recently proposed formalism for representing and reasoning about (possibly) non-terminating programs with side effects in Coq (a terminating type theory without effects).
+Interaction trees \cite{XiaEtAl:2019} are a recently proposed formalism for representing and reasoning about (possibly) non-terminating programs with side effects in Coq (a terminating type theory without effects).
 Since its inception, interaction trees have been applied, including but not limited, to specifying and verifying network servers \cite{KohEtAl:2019,ZhangEtAl:2021}, semantics of LLVM \cite{ZakowskiEtAl:2021}, semantics of a language for robotics \cite{YeEtAl:2022}, non-interference \cite{SilverEtAl:2023}, and verification of concurrent objects with transactional memory \cite{LesaniEtAl:2022}.

-The introduction of interaction trees was motivated by a desire to simplify mechanized formalizations of interactive, effectful, non-terminating computations and the authors of \cite{XiaEtAl:2019} argued that interaction trees can represent computations in a way which is more \emph{modular} than representations based on operational semantics and \emph{executable} (in contrast to earlier representations based on traces represented as predicates on events).
+The introduction of interaction trees was motivated by a desire to simplify mechanized formalizations of interactive, effectful, non-terminating computations and the developers of the ITrees library argued that ITrees can represent computations in a way which is more \emph{modular} than representations based on operational semantics and \emph{executable} (in contrast to earlier representations based on traces represented as predicates on events).
 In particular, the idea is that interaction trees can be used to give \emph{denotational semantics} to programming languages and thus allow one to abstract away from syntactic details and reuse meta-language features such as function composition so as to obtain more robust mechanizations.
 And, indeed, the applications mentioned above demonstrate that interaction trees work well for giving semantics to first-order programming languages with first-order effects.

 The challenge we address in this paper is that interaction trees cannot easily be used as a model of \emph{higher-order} programming languages with \emph{higher-order effects}, which, of course, limits the applicability of interaction trees.
 Indeed, the ease of use of interaction trees is enabled, in part, by two restrictions imposed on the computations represented by the interaction trees: the computations must be first-order, and the effects that the computation performs must be first-order as well.
 With those restrictions, the type of interaction trees forms a monad, which allows one to compose the represented computations and reason about them modularly.
 (In principle, one could represent higher-order computations by means of closures in interaction trees, but that would defeat the purpose of interaction trees and force one to reason about syntactic representations, which interaction trees otherwise relieves one from.)
 To understand the limitations to first-order programs and first-order effects, we call to mind the definition of interaction trees.